Welcome to my brain. Things are not quite lined up right in here. I think I measured wrong?

 Other than the food.
 And the pearls.

-I just want to help you hold it together when you need to and keep all those horrible judgey moms (spell-check tells me that is not a real word but it totally is…and they totally are) from destroying your self-esteem.
+I just want to help you hold it together when you need to and keep all those judgey moms (spell-check tells me that is not a real word but it totally is…and they totally are) from destroying your self-esteem.

 Because they do.
 And they like it.
 Therapy might help that.